 Abnormal results may be due to any of the following:

-This list may not include all possible causes of abnormal results.
+This list does not include all possible causes of abnormal results.

 If you receive drops to dilate your eyes for the ophthalmoscopy, your vision will be blurred.